Last Updated on 28 November 2025 by Cycloscope

 There’s apparently only one hotel on Shepan Island, the Sanmen Shepan Island International Vacation Hotel, it looks nice and not too expensive.

-Sanmen City has a series of accommodations, among which there are also some super-cheap solutions.
-We are not sure the cheaper one will accept foreigners though.
-Always book your stay with Ctrip, if the hotel can’t accept foreigners they will find you a new one.
-According to the new law, they should all accept foreigners but it seems it does not happen all the time in reality, especially in less tourist places.
+Always book your stay with Ctrip; if the hotel can’t accept foreigners, they will find you a new one.
+According to the new law, they should all accept foreigners, but in reality, it doesn’t always happen, especially in less touristy places.

 This post is part of our weekend getaways from Shanghai or Hangzhou, a collection of great off-the-beaten-path spots in Zhejiang and Jiangsu.